Best things to do in Venice

 Consider walking along sections of the canal, admiring the buildings that line it, and watching the busy water traffic of Venice.

-As one of the bridges that spans the impressive Grand Canal, the Ponte di Rialto is undoubtedly the most famous and iconic.
+As one of the bridges that span the impressive Grand Canal, the Ponte di Rialto is undoubtedly the most famous and iconic.

 Connecting the San Marco and San Polo districts of Venice, the bridge is an important pedestrian thoroughfare, but also a hugely popular tourist attraction.